Gusto Review 2026: Pricing, Pros, Cons, and IT Admin Notes

 IT perspective: Gusto's project tracking works well for service businesses that need basic labor cost allocation.
 Construction companies requiring certified payroll or union-specific reporting may find QuickBooks Desktop or specialized construction software more suitable.

-Speed test: Average time to run payroll for 10 employees with project allocations: 45 seconds (tested in our review).
+Speed test: Average time to run payroll for 10 employees with project allocations: 45 seconds — tested with hours and project allocations already approved, on the Plus plan via desktop browser.

 Security & Compliance: The IT Admin Checklist